 This past fall, guest contributor and entertainment attorney Christopher Schiller wrote the piece 5 Things Screenwriters Should Know About Public Domain.
-Since then, we have launched our 2018 Public Domain Screenwriting Competition.
+Since then, we have launched our True Story & Public Domain Screenwriting Competition.
 We decided to dive a little deeper into understanding the concept of public domain.
 We hope you’ll find the following interview to be substantial, clarifying and inspirational.
-We can’t wait to read what you come up with for this inaugural competition (open to TV pilots and feature film screenplays)!
-The early deadline is May 2nd and the final deadline is July 10th.
+We can’t wait to read what you come up with for this competition (open to TV pilots and feature film screenplays)!

 As a jumping off point (and I realize this is a complex topic), how can a screenwriter tell if the material (story or character) is in the public domain?